[SEO Genre Page] [Hero-Img] Yoga

 Hatha yoga

 ClassPass lets you book Hatha yoga classes near you.
-From yoga to massage to pilates, find the perfect-for-you thing with one app.
+From yoga to massage to Pilates, find the perfect-for-you thing with one app.

 What is Hatha yoga?